Gridwise-Energy/vericonnex/README.md

 Other images should be grabbed from [https://gridwiseenergy.com.au/](https://gridwiseenergy.com.au/)

-In terms of Jekyll templates lest start with [jekyll-agency](https://github.com/raviriley/agency-jekyll-theme)
+In terms of Jekyll templates lest start with [jekyll-agency](https://github.com/raviriley/agency-jekyll-theme).
+To modify this the content shown look at this repo and figure out which files to create locally and modify them.

 ## Tasks